 \section{Abstract}

-Molecular Relational Learning (MRL) is widely applied in natural sciences to predict relationships between molecular pairs by extracting structural features.
+Molecular Relational Learning (MRL) is widely applied in the natural sciences to predict relationships between molecular pairs by extracting structural features.
 The representational similarity between substructure pairs determines the functional compatibility of molecular binding sites.
-Nevertheless, aligning substructure representations by attention mechanisms lacks guidance from chemical knowledge, resulting in unstable model performance in chemical space (\textit{e.g.}, functional group, scaffold) shifted data.
+Nevertheless, aligning substructure representations with attention mechanisms lacks guidance from chemical knowledge, resulting in unstable model performance in chemical space (\textit{e.g.}, functional group, scaffold) shifted data.
 With theoretical justification, we propose the \textbf{Re}presentational \textbf{Align}ment with Chemical Induced \textbf{Fit} (ReAlignFit) to enhance the stability of MRL.
-ReAlignFit dynamically aligns substructure representation in MRL by introducing chemical-Induced Fit-based inductive bias.
-In the induction process, we design the Bias Correction Function based on substructure edge reconstruction to align representations between substructure pairs by simulating chemical conformational changes (dynamic combination of substructures).
-ReAlignFit further integrates the Subgraph Information Bottleneck during fit process to refine and optimize substructure pairs exhibiting high chemical functional compatibility, leveraging them to generate molecular embeddings.
-Experimental results on nine datasets demonstrate that ReAlignFit's outperforms state-of-the-art models in two tasks and significantly enhances model’s stability in both rule-shifted and scaffold-shifted data distributions.
+ReAlignFit dynamically aligns substructure representation in MRL by introducing chemical Induced Fit-based inductive bias.
+In the induction process, we design a Bias Correction Function based on substructure edge reconstruction to align representations between substructure pairs by simulating chemical conformational changes (dynamic combination of substructures).
+ReAlignFit further integrates the Subgraph Information Bottleneck during the fitting process to refine and optimize substructure pairs exhibiting high chemical functional compatibility, leveraging them to generate molecular embeddings.
+Experimental results on nine datasets demonstrate that ReAlignFit outperforms state-of-the-art models in two tasks and significantly enhances model’s stability in both rule-shifted and scaffold-shifted data distributions.